-3rd VIOLATION: If this is a repeated behavior, administration will work with the family to determine appropriate consequences and establish a restriction plan (i.e. headphones left at home, headphones checked in before going to class, etc.) Students will work with administration to HAIR develop an action plan prior to lifting the restriction plan.
-Neat and clean Natural colors only Students may dye their hair natural colors.
+Teachers may choose to allow headphones, ear buds, or air pods to be worn in their classroom during specific activities or if they are a part of a students approved accommodation plan.
+If a student chooses to violate these guidelines, the following disciplinary actions will be taken.
+1st VIOLATION: Student will receive a warning from a faculty or staff member to put headphones, ear buds, or air pods away and out of sight.
+2nd VIOLATION: Headphones, ear buds, and air pods will be confiscated by the faculty or staff member and stored at the front office for the rest of the school day.
+Students will need to pick up their headphones, ear buds, or air pods from the front office at the end of the school day.
+Parents will be notified by administration.
+3rd VIOLATION: If this is a repeated behavior, administration will work with the family to determine appropriate consequences and establish a restriction plan (i.e. headphones left at home, headphones checked in before going to class, etc.) Students will work with administration to LIAID develop an action plan prior to lifting the restriction plan.
+HAIR Neat and clean Natural colors only Students may dye their hair natural colors.
 Hair must be kept out of eyes.
 Facial hair must be neat and well-trimmed.
-VCS reserves the right to require a student to get a haircut, change a style, or change a color if, in the judgement of administration, the student's choice has created a distraction.
+VCS reserves the right to require a student to get a haircut, change a style, or change a color if, in the judgement of administration, the student's TATTOOS choice has created a distraction.
 TATTOOS VCS encourages students to cover tattoos while on campus.
 ACCESSORIES & MAKEUP Boys may not wear earrings or makeup.
-Girls may wear ear piercings only.
-Clear spacers are acceptable.
+WAREUP Girls may wear ear piercings and/or stud only nose piercings (HS).
 Makeup and accessories should not be distracting.
 No animal accessories (i.e. cat ears, tails, gloves, etc.) NAIL POLISH Boys may not wear nail polish.